rayalex/databricks-grafana-datasource/README.md

-# Grafana Databricks Data Source Plugin
+# Grafana Databricks Observability Plugin

 A Grafana plugin for visualizing Databricks resources directly in your dashboards.
 Query and visualize information about job runs and pipelines from your Databricks workspace.